-Margaret was highly respected for her piety and learning and for her knowledge of continental customs gained in the court of Hungary, and came to exert a great deal of influence with her husband, who frequently sought her advice on matters of state.
+Margaret was highly respected for her piety, learning and her knowledge of continental customs gained in the court of Hungary, and came to exert a great deal of influence with her husband, who frequently sought her advice on matters of state.
 Margaret instigated reforms within the Celtic church, as well as developing closer ties to the larger Roman Church.
 Mass was changed from the many dialects of Gaelic spoken throughout Scotland to Latin.
 The Queen became a patroness of the célidé, Scottish Christian hermits, and introduced Benedictine monks to Scotland.
 She was instrumental in the adoption of English-style feudalism in Scotland.
 Famed for her charity, Margaret frequently visited and cared for the sick, and had hostels constructed for the poor.
 At Advent and Lent, she held feasts for as many as three hundred commoners.

 The Queen reformed the manners of the Scottish court.
-Under her influence, ceremonies became more elaborate; tapestries came to adorn the walls; gold and silver dishes were used and court costumes were marked by the appearance of fur, velvet, and jewelry.
+Under her influence, ceremonies became more elaborate; tapestries came to adorn the walls; gold and silver dishes were used and court costumes were marked by the appearance of fur, velvet, and jewellery.

-Hostilities with England broke out again in the reign of William the Conqueror's son and succesor William Rufus.
-On 13th November, 1093, Malcolm was killed at the The Battle of Alnwick, his eldest son by Margaret, Edward, was also slain.
+Hostilities with England broke out again in the reign of William the Conqueror's son and successor William Rufus.
+On 13th November 1093, Malcolm was killed at the The Battle of Alnwick, his eldest son by Margaret, Edward, was also slain.
 The throne of Scotland was seized by Malcolm's brother Donald Bane.

 The disastrous news of her husband and eldest son's death was carried to Queen Margaret at Edinburgh Castle, the Queen was already mortally ill and the castle was under siege by her brother-in-law.
 She died three days later.St.
 Margaret's Chapel